 FSL shall accept the clients based on the risk they are likely to pose.
-For this purpose, FSL shall categorize the clients under low risk, medium risk and high risk category based on appropriate Customer Due Diligence process.
+For this purpose, FSL shall categorize the clients under low risk, medium risk and high risk category based on appropriate Customer Due Diligence process as the client's background, type of business relationship or transaction etc. and the risk category defines as below.